 NHS IQ is hosted by NHS England, previously known as the NHS Commissioning Board.

 As a consequence, NHS Improvement has now closed.
 However, elements of the following programmes will continue within NHS Improving Quality:

-The work on those parts of our website forms part of the work to continue within NHS IQ and therefore will be updated going forward.
+The work on this part of our website does not form part of the work to continue within NHS IQ and therefore will not be updated going forward.

 Website, materials and publications

 Access to this website and the resources on it will be available for a limited time.
 Please access and retain the materials you require.
 We will signpost on this site as soon as we can where our publications and resources can be accessed in the future.

 For more information, please visit the NHS Improving Quality website